resiliencelab/resiliencelab.github.io/_pages/about.md

 Welcome!
 I am a postdoctoral researcher in the [Structure of Evolution group](https://www.smerlak.group/) at the [Max Planck Institute for Mathematics in the Science, Leipzig](https://www.mis.mpg.de/).

-In this page you can find a list of my [publications](publications).